Spiritual and Emotional Growth: Nine Spiritual Truths

 2. You Don’t Have To Go It Alone

 As North Americans, we think we have to be rugged individualists, but that’s just our foolish pride.
-Solo faith quickly gets bogged down and led astray.
+If we try to live our faith alone, our faith quickly gets bogged down and led astray.
 Relationships with other believers are necessary for this journey with Christ.
 Jesus said, "Where two or more are gathered in my name, I am there in their midst."
 (Matthew 18:20).
 Find people with whom you can talk and whose faith you respect.
-Tell your stories back and forth to one another often.
+Tell one another your stories often.
 Stay in touch.
 Build strong bonds.
-Be there for one another, especially with your prayers, when temptations or troubles come.
+Be there for one another, especially with your prayers, and especially when temptations or troubles come.
 And come they definitely will, so get allies.
 That’s how the great victories are won.
 It’s called Church.

 3. Troubles Are a Gift...If You Pray